-Appellant Timothy Mummert testified that his family moved to Howard County so that their daughter could attend the public schools there.
-She is now a rising third grader.
-In 2012, their polygon, number 1018, was assigned to Hammond ES.
-He said it was not in play during the 2019 redistricting process until the night of the straw vote, on November 18, 2019.
+the 2019 redistricting process until the night of the straw vote, on November 18, 2019.
 His child was given the option of remaining at Hammond ES, which the Mummerts decided to take because it allows her to continue with karate day care, something critical to her development.
-But this decision meant she was separated from her friends and the family will have to provide transportation for her.
+He are this decision meant she was separated from her friends and the family will have to provide transportation for her.
 The way the Board handled the vote on the 32s had an impact not only on his daughter, he said, but on him, as well.
 He is politically active but decided against running for the Local Board because of the Open Meetings Act violation.
-He said he was too upset about the process and did not want to participate on a board where decisions were made in back rooms.
-He decried as bullying how some Board members talked to Ms. Coombs during the recess and pointed out that discussions took place outside of the public eye, violating the law.
+He said he was too upset about the process and did not want to participate on a Board where decisions were made in back rooms.
+He decried as bullying how some board members talked to Ms. Coombs during the recess and pointed out that discussions took place outside of the public eye, violating the law.